#61. After the racial “incident” we talk with “our people” and decide that sugarcoating racial history leads to no good.

 The way you describe it, OIiver, I’d say it’s more like lipstick on a pig.
 Zia shakes her head and squeezes Oliver’s hand harder.
 He lets her even though he’s blushing.
 Remember the lynching project we visited?

-Right, in Atlanta.
-Oliver fills in some background.
-Before settling in here I took the summer to hike the last part of the Appalachian Trail and walked out of the forest at Doubleheader Gap and there was Zia, right on time!
+Oliver fills in some background: Before settling in here I took the summer to hike the last part of the Appalachian Trail and walked out of the forest at Doubleheader Gap and there was Zia, right on time!

 Oliver and I had it planned, of course, but my car has no GPS.
 I memorized the route; I can still recite the end of my trip: “from Blue Ridge, take Aska Road 13.5 miles until it dead ends into Newport Road.
 Turn right, go 4.5 miles until it dead ends into Doublehead Gap.”

 Oliver laughs.
 It was a relief to see you.
-He adds more details.
+He turns to us to explain more.
 Earlier in the summer Judge Welch had said “no” to emancipation and assigned custody of me to Zia.
 Incredibly, right away she gives me permission to hike solo.
 To tell you the truth, Zia, part of me worried that you might be too old to know what’s best for me while another part of me thought YES!!
 But, no matter, there you were, waiting for me, trusting me to show up as arranged.
 He squeezes her hand now too.

 Zia says,You’ve got that mostly right, Oliver.
 But, I was terrified.
 At the same time it seemed the only way to start our life together.
 For the record, you were the skinniest, smelliest kid I’d ever laid eyes on when you walked out of the gap.
 “Ewee” as the twins like to say.